The Future Continuous Tense in the TOEIC®: When to Use It and When to Avoid It

 When to Use the Future Continuous in the TOEIC®?

-The Future Continuous has three main uses in the test questions.
+The future continuous has three main uses in the test questions.

 - Action in progress at a specific future time: